List of museums in Newfoundland and Labrador

-This list of museums in Newfoundland and Labrador, Canada contains museums which are defined for this context as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
+This list of museums in Newfoundland and Labrador contains museums which are defined for this context as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
 Also included are non-profit art galleries and university art galleries.
 Museums that exist only in cyberspace (i.e., virtual museums) are not included.